ravi6/TurnTable/README.md

 a whispering of tune.
 Tried the volume knob to see if the volume changes but with no joy.
 So what is it this time?
 Something is disabling volume control.
 Time to know all about other parts of the circuit.

+Overall the whole system consists of these components
+- 🟢 Boost converter
+       Provides higher voltage required to drive the DC motor to turn the LP
+- 🟢 Pre Amplifier
+       Amplifies the low level sound signal from stylus to 100 to 200mv level
+- 🟢 Amplifer
+       Amplifies the signal from 100mv level to Voltage level signals to drive speakers
+- 🟢 Micro Processor
+       Controls boost converter, providing A/D conversion of audio signal to enable USB recording of the sound source, controlling unit mode from recording to playback, Channeling audio signal as per the mode selection switch.
+- 🟢 Mux
+       Analogue signal switching
+- 🟢 XYKEY
+       Probably Buffering and Latching Digital IO chip controlled by Micro Processor